nath1as/tsh/README.md

 # tsh

-a fork of troque, a simple TUI client for `transmission-daemon` written in bash.
+a fork of torque, a simple TUI client for `transmission-daemon` written in bash.

 ## Dependencies